Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā kurūsu viharati kammāsadhammaṁ nāma kurūnaṁ nigamo. Tatra kho bhagavā bhikkhū āmantesi: “bhikkhavo”ti.

 2. Observing the Felt Experience

-And how, bhikkhus, does a bhikkhu dwell observing the felt experience in and of itself?
+And how, bhikkhus, does a bhikkhu dwell observing the |felt experience::pleasant, neutral, or painful felt experience, feeling, sensation; second of the five aggregates [vedanā]| in and of itself?

 Here, bhikkhus, when experiencing a pleasant sensation, a bhikkhu discerns, ‘I am experiencing a pleasant sensation.’